alexiscn/WXNavigationBar/README.md

 ## Design Principle

-`WXNavigation` make the actual UINavigationBar transparent and add a view as a fake navigation bar.
+`WXNavigation` make the actual UINavigationBar transparent and add a view as a fake navigation bar to the view controller.

+The actual navigation bar still handles the touch events, the fake navigation bar do the display staffs, eg: backgroundColor, backgroundImage.

+So you use navigation bar as usual. when you want to handle the display things, you use `WXNavigationBar`

 ## Getting Started